Seborrheic Dermatitis Quiz

 Content updated on Sep 20, 2022

-Rashes with scaly flaky skin, usually on the eyebrows, nose bridge and sides of the nose.
-It is thought to be caused overgrowth of the Malassezia fungus, which feeds on increased sebum in some patients.
+Rashes with scaly flaky skin, typically on the eyebrows, bridge of the nose, and sides of the nose.
+It is believed to be caused by an overgrowth of the Malassezia fungus, which feeds on increased sebum in some patients.
 Risk factors include HIV and Parkinson's disease.
-This condition can occur in the newborn as well.
+This condition can also occur in newborns.

 Skin Itching